Peter-Kedron/RPl-Brodie-2023/data/derived/readme.md

-# Derived Data
+# Derived data

-Save cleaned, preprocessed data here.
-Data in this folder should be ready for analysis or contain the final results of analysis.
+- Files starting with `models` are model objects generated from the reproduction and replication analyses.
+- Files stored in the `public` folder are intermediate data generated from the reproduction and replication analyses.